isomerpages/moe-meridianpri/_about-us/Meridian In the News.md

 ![](/images/About%20As/Meridian%20in%20the%20News/Meridian-in-the-news-National-ML-App-1.jpg)
 ![](/images/About%20As/Meridian%20in%20the%20News/Meridian-in-the-news-National-ML-App-2.jpg)

-<p align = 'justify'>Sofea Nurbaqyah Binte Abdul Raman has brought pride to Meridian Primary School when she was featured in ‘Berita Harian’ as she won the 2nd place in the National Smart App Vocabulary Competition organised by Malay Language Centre Singapore.
+<p align = 'justify'>Sofea Nurbaqyah Binte Abdul Raman fom 5RT (2017) brought pride to Meridian Primary School when she was featured in ‘Berita Harian’ as she won the 2nd place in the National Smart App Vocabulary Competition organised by Malay Language Centre Singapore.
 Sofea was among one of the 282 students from over 60 schools who participated in the annual competition.</p><a href = "https://translate.google.com.sg/translate?hl=en&sl=ms&u=http://www.beritaharian.sg/bahasa-budaya/kuiz-pintar-kata-mampu-perkaya-kosa-kata-murid&prev=search">Read more</a>
 <hr>

 ### Sports Fun for National Day at Meridian